1runeberg/RunebergVRPlugin/README.md

-# Unreal Engine Virtual Reality Plugin v2.2
+# Unreal Engine Virtual Reality Plugin v2.3

 Unreal Engine Virtual Reality Pawn and Components plugin for common VR mechanics.
 Can be used for either Blueprint or C++ VR projects.
 All nodes (Blueprint) and Functions (C++) have a range of parameters for full flexibility and compatible with the VIVE Motion Controllers/Room-Scale VR projects.

 Also available in the [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/vr-pawn-components-plugin)

 Supports both SteamVR/Vive & the Oculus Rift

+**NOTE: SimpleHMD Engine Plugin is required to be enabled in you Project Plugins**

 ## What you get:
   - Pre-configured VR Pawn